 • Timeline: Do they have a definite timeline in mind to purchase?

 Even if your sellers receive a “no” from an SQL in any of those qualifying questions, that doesn’t mean the sales leads are dead.
-Perhaps they’re not ready to purchase in the near term but the seller can stay in touch with the prospect for a future sales opportunity.
+Perhaps they’re not ready to purchase in the near term or ready to divulge all the cards to your seller.
+In those, cases, the seller can stay in touch with the prospect for a future sales opportunity.

-Now, if the prospect responds positively to all the qualifying questions, they can be moved to the following sales stage: Pursue.
+Now, if the prospect responds positively to all the qualifying questions, they can be moved to the next stage: Pursue.

 2. Pursue

-A process typically has rules so that a salesperson is required to identify the stage of the pipeline.
-For example, after a discovery call the deal may still be a “prospect.”
-On the other hand, if the prospect told the salesperson on the discovery call they have an immediate need with budget and intent to buy, that first call could result in “opportunity” based on those circumstances.
+This sales pipeline stage typically has rules before a sales person can move the sales leade to the next stage of the pipeline.
+For example, after a discovery call the deal may be a long term deal that still requires lead nurturing.
+On the other hand, if the prospect told the salesperson on the discovery call they have an immediate need with budget and intent to buy, that first call could result in moving the stage directly to “contract” based on those circumstances.

 3. Propose